cfw-guide/cemu.cfw.guide/_pages/en_US/home.md

 A good processor will definitely help speed things up.
 While modern video-games can be less dependent, emulation can rely quite heavily on CPU performance.
 We recommend at least an AMD Ryzen 3 or an Intel i5 processor.

 Non-Ryzen AMD chips are not recommended as they lack in single-core processing speed.
-These processors will struggle running demanding games on Cemu.
+These processors will struggle running most games on Cemu.

 ### RAM
 ---